Knights and Magick: Reception

 Aaron Allston reviewed Knights & Magick in The Space Gamer No. 35.
 Allston commented that "Overall, I would guardedly recommend Knights & Magick, but not to straight FRP gamers; they would find little of use.
 Fantasy and historical miniatures gamers will find some innovation and a good deal of resource material."

 Clayton Miner reviewed Knights and Magick for Pegasus magazine and stated that "The entire project has been put together with an eye towards maintaining a concise and interesting rules set with a lot of appeal and high playability.
-When all put together, Knights and Magick tm has a flavor similar to Chivalry and Sorcery, with alot of fun mixed in."
+When all put together, Knights and Magick tm has a flavor similar to Chivalry and Sorcery, with a lot of fun mixed in."

 Lawrence Schick felt that the game was "Designed mainly to sell Heritage miniatures".

 Marco Arnaudo in the book Storytelling in the Modern Board Game: Narrative Trends from the Late 1960s to Today said that Knights & Magick "appeared to connect the narrative lessons learned by hobby board games of the late 1970s with the conventions of miniature wargaming that had given birth to D&D. Knights & Magick consists of three volumes of rules for miniature combat set in a world of high fantasy, but its extensive world-building, story-oriented approach, and numerous possibilities for customization, give the design a very strong role-playing feel."